alexjvr1/VelocityUCL/ATLAS/recal_tests.md

 AH-01-1900-44.RG1_recalibrationEM.txt

-Tried to pool 5 of the samples that did not have outliesr (AH17 and AH18 were included in all previous subsets).
+Tried to pool 5 of the samples that did not have outliers (AH17 and AH18 were included in all previous subsets).
+However run still terminate with Segmentation Fault.